Drug Information, Their Use and Effects

 Depending on the city you live in, you may have a waitlist of a few days to a few months.
 Sometimes a referral note from a doctor or an addiction counsellor can speed up admission.
 We recommend calling the different services available and asking questions.

 A private recovery centre is a paid-for service facility.
 The price varies per centre.
 For example, you can have a program for less than a small compact car and as much as a luxury sports car.
 Many have payment options, and some will even adjust their price to help.
 In such an establishment, there is a very small or no waiting list at all.
-Most offer withdrawal management and some have medical detox as part of their service.
+Most offer withdrawal management and some offer medical detox as part of their service.

 To clarify, we work to find and refer people to addiction treatment centres with the right program for them.
 Our referral counsellors have years of experience and can help you or your family member.